Plan ahead for summer heat and climate emergencies

 British Columbia

-As we brace for another summer of potential climate emergencies, planning ahead can ease and assist people living with dementia through sudden changes in the environment.
+Wildfire season has begun across the province and in Canada and as we brace for another summer of potential climate emergencies, planning ahead can ease and assist people living with dementia through sudden changes in the environment.

-As we brace for another summer of potential climate emergencies, we are calling on British Columbians to take proactive measures to support people living with dementia.
+As we brace for another summer of potential climate emergencies, we are calling on everyone to take proactive measures to support people living with dementia.
 Dementia can affect a person’s ability to communicate or even recognize when to ask for help.
 This leaves many people living with the disease vulnerable to the uncertainty and emotional trauma caused by heat and other emergency situations.
 Planning ahead can ease and assist people living with dementia through sudden changes in the environment.

 Plan ahead for summer heat, wildfires and other emergencies